Code-By-Adarsh/Selenium-Learning/README.md

 ---

 ## 🏆 Progress Tracker
-📅 I will keep updating this repo as I explore more features of Selenium.
+📅 I will keep updating this repo as I explore more features of Selenium.<br>
 Stay tuned for new scripts & improvements! 🚀

 ---